rickabrac/iOSCombineGPTClient/README.md

 • Store.swift (state machine implementation) is adapted from https://obscuredpixels.com/managing-view-state-with-combine

-• The chat interface is implemented both in declarative UIKit and SwiftUI to demonostrate integration of both techniques.
+• Chat interface is implemented in declarative UIKit and SwiftUI to demonostrate integration of both popular techniques.

-• The project intentionally avoids using storyboards because they combine both view and navigation specification, which can become unwieldy in a large app.
+• The project does not use storyboards because they combine view and navigation specification, which is unwieldy in large apps.

-• The project introduces an extensible, reactive routing/coordination framework.
+• The project introduces my extensible, reactive routing/coordination framework.

-• Flow control diagram can be found here: http://tyler.org/iOSCombineGPTApp/FlowControl.png
+• Flow control is described here: http://tyler.org/iOSCombineGPTApp/FlowControl.png

 ## To-Do